grocy/grocy-docker/README.md

 ### Environmental variables:

 As of grocy v.1.24.1, ENV variables are accessible via the `docker-compose.yml` file as long as they are prefixed by `GROCY_`.
-For example, to change the language from english to french, you can modify
+For example, to change the language from English to French, you can modify

 ```
 GROCY_CULTURE: en